-Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/.
-By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation for the respective rotation.
-Students can also access their pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
+Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing their online evaluation system at: https://msucom.medtricslab.com/users/login/.
+Students will access their pending required evaluations by visiting the 'Evaluations' module (in the 'To Do' tab) of their Medtrics profiles.